What’s your strategic leadership challenge?

 - How do I contribute to organizational leadership?

-The Leading Strategically program is about the strategic leadership mindset.
+Our virtual program, The Leading Strategically Experience, is about the mindset required to be a strategic leader.
 It brings together solid thinking and cutting-edge practices — and participants apply the knowledge to their personal strategic leadership challenge.
 In the program, senior leaders examine how they approach leadership, and how they need to shift to be a strategic leader.

-Participants of The Leading Strategically Experience look at issues that typically challenge senior leaders — leading change, shaping culture, leveraging polarities, and spanning boundaries — and ways to manage them.
+Participants of The Leading Strategically Experience look at issues that typically challenge senior leaders — leading change, shaping culture, leveraging polarities, and spanning boundaries to forge organizational networks.

-The program includes a self-assessment, an intensive business simulation and time to practice new skills and work through participants’ specific challenges.
+The program includes a self-assessment, an intensive business simulation, and time to practice new skills and work through participants’ specific challenges.
 Participants engage in deep and relevant conversation with their peers and facilitators centered on their organizational context, strategic challenge, and building on the strong tools and methods surfaced in the program.

-The simulation is especially powerful and practical, according to Rich Tallman, portfolio manager of the CCL program.
+The simulation is engaging, intense, and highly practical, according to Kelly Simmons, global portfolio lead of the program.

 “In the simulation, leaders run an organization in small teams.
 They have the opportunity to set the priorities for the organization and see the results of their decisions.
 They get a real time view of how their decisions influence other functions in the organization, and how the organization’s outcomes play out in the marketplace.
-In the next round, they can try out new information or a different approach,” Tallman says.
+In the next round, they can try out new information or a different approach,” Simmons says.

 “At each stage, they learn a new element of the strategic mindset and then work though how it applies to their personal strategic challenge.”